 Student Projects

-I’m activily supervising MSc projects / internship.
-If you are interested in any of the following topics, or have a general idea of reserach related to planning / control / estimation of aerial robots, feel free to contact me via s.sun-2@tudelft.nl.
+I actively supervise MSc projects / internships.
+If you are interested in any of the following topics, or have a general idea of research related to planning / control / estimation of aerial robots, please feel free to contact me at s.sun-2@tudelft.nl.

-While applying, please also attach an updated CV, a transcript of your current degree program, and also indicate an intended start date.
+Please also send with your application an updated CV, a transcript of your current education and indicate a planned start date.

 Actuator Dynamic Compensator for Incremental Nonlinear Control

 Multi-rotor drones, known for their agility, still face challenges in following highly maneuverable references or rejecting random wind disturbances due to the dynamics of their actuators.
 The rotor speed commands generated by the controller cannot be executed instantaneously by the motors.
 This limitation impacts their accuracy in outdoor windy conditions and reduces their agility in cluttered environments.
-In this research, the student will explore a technique known as “command advancing” within the realm of incremental nonlinear control.
+In this research, the student will explore a technique known as “command advancing”.
 Preliminary studies have demonstrated its effectiveness in overcoming the limitations posed by first and second-order dynamic actuators.
 The student aims to refine and implement this technique on a BLDC (Brushless DC electric) motor and subsequently assess its performance on a quadrotor drone.

 Contact-based incremental nonlinear control for aerial manipulators

 Aerial manipulators are aerial robots that can manipulate the object and physically interact with the environment.
 In other words, they are also “flying hands” rather than “flying cameras”.
 An emerging application of aerial manipulators is using them for ultrasonic testing (UT) of infrastructure, such as wind turbine blades to detect their interior flaws.
 While existing solutions can achieve point detection, it still remains a challenge to smoothly slide on a rough surface because of the unknown frictions.
-In this project, you will explore the Incremental Nonlinear Control (INC) algorithms to address this task.
-The INC family approach utilises instantaneous sensor measurements to estimate the friction of the surface and use the information to guarantee stability and improve accuracy during the operation.
-You will develop and test the INC-based algorithm in the simulation, and eventually validate them in real-world experiments.
+In this project, you will develope and validate planning and control algorithms in this challenging task.

 Privileged learning for distributed aerial robot control for collaborative object manipulations